-I am an extrovert (mostly) by nature, so the times I was ere I was separated from my team and stuck in a tent by myself.
+I am an extrovert (mostly) by nature, so the times I was here I was separated from my team and stuck in a tent by myself.
 Mostly transient visiting tents, and if they were separated by officer, then almost always alone.
-I found that I became really good at compartmentalizing, because I had too.
+I found that I became really good at compartmentalizing because I had to.
 I didn’t have a lot of folks to talk to in an empty tent.
 Almost too good.

 And, maybe the lack of pedicure places available.

 I guess outside of those, there were all kinds of challenges of learning a new job, new place, new missions etc. But, those were ones I enjoyed—most of the time.

 What is the one thing you remember most from your deployment?

 There are many things I remember that would I love to share, from the tiki torches my team made from rip-its, magazines made into wicks in Afghanistan to the hikes in Krygyzstan to the paintings and other souvenirs I bought and back to my home.
 I have plenty of ‘war stories’ I’ve been sharing lately, but they are best told with an adult beverage or around a fire pit.

 Is there a memory or story from your deployment you want to share?

 One of my more recent stories, is on one of my longer deployments, upon my return, a friend of mine gave me a hug at the airport.
 It was then I realized I hadn’t had a ‘hug’ in months—or so it seemed.
 I kind of felt this ‘stress release’ with the hug.
 Like I could finally breathe.
 It was so weird to have that very conscious feeling.
 I make sure to give real hugs to people when I haven’t seen them in a while.